Newly renamed Superside raises $3.5M for its outsourced design platform – TechCrunch

 Superside, on the other hand, is picky about the designers it works with — it claims to select 100 designers from the more than 50,000 applications it receives each year.
 But if they are accepted, they’re guaranteed full-time work.

 Thomassen said the platform is built for large enterprises that have their own design and marketing teams but still need additional support.
-Customers include Amazon, BBDO, Publicis and Clear Channel.
+Customers include Uber, LinkedIn, L’Oreal, Cisco, Santander, Amazon, Walmart Tiffany & Co.
+Hewlett Packard and Airbus

-In addition to choosing good designers, Superside has also built a broader project management platform.
+In addition to choosing good designers, Superside also built a broader project management platform.

-“We’re basically automating everything: Finding people, screening people, on-boarding, on-the-job learning, invoicing of custoemrs project management, all of the nitty gritty,” Thomassen said.
+“We’re basically automating everything: Finding people, screening people, on-boarding, on-the-job learning, invoicing of customers, project management, all of the nitty gritty,” Thomassen said.
 “The only thing not automated is design — that’s where the human element and the creativity come in.”

 Plus, Thomassen said Superside can turn around a standard piece of artwork in 12 hours: “Nobody else can do what we’re doing in terms of speed.”